Diuretics, sometimes called water pills, are medications that act on your kidneys to help your body eliminate sodium and water, reducing blood volume.

 In accordance with discovery of motor-regulating mechanism of capillaries made by A.Krogh - capillaries contract or dilate in proportion to the tissue’s requirement of getting oxygen from circulating blood.
 Capillaries work like tiny auxiliary pumps assisting to the heart.

 The reduction of working capillaries automatically leads to abnormal conditions for heart and rising of blood pressure.
 There is direct connection between reduction of quantity of open capillaries and increasing of blood pressure.

 During bath procedures yellow tonic dissolves clogging in capillaries.
 Following perspiration in a bed excretes them through a skin outside of a body.
 After reasonable number of procedures blocked or partly blocked capillaries become clean and start to work again properly.

-As all obstacles of blood circulation in capillary network are cleaned and capillaries contract and dilate as required - your blood pressure goes back to normal.
+As all obstacles of blood circulation in capillary network are cleaned and capillaries contract and dilate as required - your blood pressure goes down.